weaddquality/java-addq-notifysales/README.md

 # Notifysales App
 App for notfication to allocation responsible when assignmentResponse is about to end.
 Scheduler set to poll for assignmentResponses ending within a configurable number of weeks and posting to a slack channel.
-Now set to check for ending within 8 weeks.
+Now set to check for ending within today and 8 weeks ahead.
+A scheduled task resets sent data which will mean notification will be resent if criteria is still valid.
 >Polling and post interval is also configurable in code.
 >The person responsible for allocation per team has to be configured in service.
 >Notified ending assignmentResponses and data not complete is stored in a SQL DB.
+>Resets (is emptied) thursday at 9 am every week by default.
 ### Slack setup
 Slack integration is done by adding the web hook URL for the Slack application as a ENV variable.